kronos164/programming-for-data-analytics/project/README.md

 1. Open the repository on GitHub and click **"Code" > "Codespaces" > "Create Codespace"**.
 2. GitHub Codespaces will automatically set up the environment.
-3. Open `windspeed-and-windfarm-ireland.ipynb` in the integrated Jupyter environment.
+3. Open `winds-of-ireland.ipynb` in the integrated Jupyter environment.
 4. Run all cells to process and analyze the weather data.

 ## Project Structure